nuxeo/nuxeo-drive/nxdrive/updater/README.md

 Notes:

-- When a version is very old, and if you consider the file is growing too big, you can easily remove entries that are archived;
 - A version not listed can physically exist on the server but the reverse is not true: if a version is listed, files must exist on the server.
 - Versions set **are not effective**.
 They are listed for information only as there is no way to retrieve the exact server version at the time.